author photo

 Data apps are the latest evolution of interactive tools that power data democratization for operational business decisions and optimization.
 They’re evolved web applications or embedded applications — no longer restricted to just web browsers and can be deployed in virtually any environment.

-Data apps are sometimes referred to as “analytical applications”, “data science applications”, or most recently, “two-way applications” given their read and write capacities.
+Data applications are sometimes referred to as “analytical applications”, “data science applications”, or most recently, “two-way applications” given their read and write capacities.
 Here are some of their unique characteristics:

 • Interactive user interface